filamentphp/filament/packages/panels/docs/06-navigation.md

 }
 ```

-## Conditionally hiding user menus
+### Conditionally hiding user menu items

-You can also conditionally hide a user item by using the visible() or hidden() methods, passing in a condition to check:
+You can also conditionally hide a user menu item by using the `visible()` or `hidden()` methods, passing in a condition to check.
+Passing a function will defer condition evaluation until the menu is actually being rendered:

 ```php
 use Filament\Navigation\MenuItem;